Ash Barty: Play your way

 “They don’t care if she wins the tennis match, they actually care about her first – and that’s the most important thing,” her mother Josie related.

-It’s a formula that’s helped deliver breathtaking rewards for Barty, who now counts the 2019 French Open and prestigious WTA Finals among her four singles titles.
+It’s a formula that’s helped deliver breathtaking rewards for Barty, who now counts the 2019 French Open and prestigious WTA Finals among her seven singles titles.
 Most rewarding of all, however, is how much the world No.1 cherishes her time on court.

 It’s not surprising that her advice to other players, at any level, is to simply enjoy their tennis.